 Gotoubun no Hanayome Season 2 release date

 As of the last update, animation studio Tezuka Productions or any company related to the production of the anime has not officially confirmed The Quintessential Quintuplets Season 2 release date.
-Nor has the production of a sequel been announced.
+The production of a sequel has been officially announced, but not the studio that’s animating the sequel nor a release time frame.

 Once the news is officially confirmed this article will be updated with the relevant information.
-In the meantime, it’s possible to speculate about when, or if, the Gotoubun no Hanayome Season 2 premiere date will occur in the future.
+In the meantime, it’s possible to speculate about when the Gotoubun no Hanayome Season 2 premiere date will occur in the future.

 Best known for its popular Astro Boy anime series, Tezuka Productions had a long history of creating sequels for the Black Jack anime series, but they haven’t been known for sequels in recent years.